 There are many reasons to cut down on sugar in your diet, and your dental health is no exception.
 A diet high in sugar and complex carbohydrates can lead to tooth decay and the need for restorative treatment by the dentist.

 Increasing the amount of water you drink has tremendous health benefits overall and can help maintain a healthy mouth as well.
 Rinsing with water after eating can help dislodge food particles that would otherwise remain until brushed off, potentially hours later.
-Be aware, that adding lemon to your water makes it acidic, and should not be sipped at over the course of the day.
+Be aware, that adding lemon to your water makes it acidic, and should not be sipped over the course of the day.
 Acid makes the enamel more prone to decay and can even make the teeth more sensitive.
 Always wait 30 minutes after having an acidic drink or food before brushing to avoid brushing away enamel.

 Get to the Dentist!

 Be sure to schedule a visit to your dentist every 6 months for a thorough cleaning and exam.
 Regular dental exams allow your dentist to evaluate symptoms you may be experiencing and look for signs of a problem you may not be aware of yet.
-Catching issues with early detection is always advantageous for a positive outcome.
+Catching issues with early detection are always advantageous for a positive outcome.

 Your dental visit is the perfect opportunity to discuss issues such as grinding or clenching your teeth at night.
 Grinding can cause extreme discomfort.
 We are here to listen to your concerns, share recommendations, and work together towards your goal of a healthier mouth for 2019.